 LowerManhattan.info is designed to provide up-to-date information on the rebuilding and revitalization efforts at the WTC Site and in Lower Manhattan, and may be easily accessed by everyone who visits the website regardless of their geographic area.
-The area covered by the website corresponds with LMDC's established catchment area in Lower Manhattan, south of Houston Street.
-LowerManhattan.info provides up-to-date information on activities within this area.
+The area covered by the website corresponded with LMDC's established catchment area in Lower Manhattan, on or south of Houston Street.
+LowerManhattan.info provided up-to-date information on activities within this area.